Apply Neuroscience to Motivate and Reward Employees

 In the award-winning movie, “Glengarry Glen Ross,” the negative side of rewards is at the core of the film.
 A group of real estate salespeople working in a high-stress environment gets a new manager.
 He starts a sales contest.
 He tells the sales team, “First prize is a new Cadillac.
 Second prize is a set of steak knives.
 Third prize is ‘You’re fired.'”
 The result is disastrous.
 Motivation through reward can be complicated.

 The brain’s dopamine levels are strongly linked to pleasure.
 The first time a reward is given, dopamine levels surge.
-However, having the same reward repeatedly leads decreased dopamine levels over time.
+However, having the same reward repeatedly leads to decreased dopamine levels over time.
 That can explain why a pay raise often results in improved performance immediately.
 But the motivational power of monetary incentives often diminishes.
-However, introducing an intermittent reward that is unpredictable increases dopamine levels.
+However, introducing an intermittent, unpredictable reward increases dopamine levels.

 The anticipation of a big prize is what drives millions of people to buy lottery tickets and to spend their money at casinos.